 Tom Humphreys’ work is often referred to as painting.
 However the main material is often ceramics, that is preferred to traditional supports such as canvas or paper.
 Printing and painting on ceramic tiles, the artist explores problems of taste always refusing any preset artistic mode of production.

-The sculpture of Juliaan Andeweg reminds an anthropomorphic oven that will eventually host alchemical experiments.
 Finally the work in the exhibition of Navid Nuur investigates the different possibilities within the medium of painting.
 In ‘Redblueredblue’ (2007-2014), all physical and emotional traces are visible and the materials themselves - and not the canvas - are used as final form.

 Bastien Aubry (1974, Switzerland) and Dimitri Broquard (1969, Switzerland) studied at the Ecole d’arts visuels Berne et Bienne, Switzerland.
 They teach in several art schools in Switzerland and live and work in Zurich.
 Recent solo exhibitions include institutions such as Kunsthaus, Glarus; Le Portique, espace d’art contemporain, Le Havre; Grand Palais, Bern; Centre Culturel Suisse, Paris.